LOVE is. . .

 “Excessive self-love” is a common dictionary definition of narcissism, but it appears to be precisely the opposite: these wounded children are endlessly seeking to fill, from the outside, a love-void within.
 I had to work out my flaccid Allowing muscle to accept their drama rather than Resist it.
 I had to refrain from criticizing (silently or otherwise) and resist the temptation or knee-jerk reaction to offer unsolicited advice—all the while sending love vibes their way.

-“That sounds a lot like parenting,” said my observant new friend in the airport afterward.
+“That sounds a lot like parenting,” said the observant new friend I chatted with in the airport afterward.
 This was the “aha!”
 I needed to sew up my Heartline experiential learning.
 Having chosen not to breed in this lifetime, I tend to sublimate my “motherly” energy and distribute it to various adults I encounter.
 I was learning how to be a better parent to the populace.

 That dream I had suddenly made sense.
 Being the cheerleader for others is pretty routine for me, but for this special week, I was to forgo that role and shelf the costume.
 Sometimes the best way to love another is to simply allow them to experience whatever they are experiencing—without trying to fix anything.